 अन्तवन्त इमे देहा नित्यस्योक्ताः शरीरिणः ।

 All these bodies standing here can never be permanent, they will die.
-Self is the very subject that gives the objects (body, mind, and intellect) the ability to function, which is why the Self cannot be comprehended through them.
-Self is changeless, therefore by its nature is Eternal.
-Indestructible indicates it always exists (beginningless, endless) and cannot be destroyed.
+Self is the very subject that enables the BMI (body, mind, and intellect) to function.
+Hence, the Self can’t be comprehended through them.
+Self is changeless, so by its nature is Eternal.
+Indestructible indicates it always exists (beginningless, endless) and can’t be destroyed.

 Chapter 2, Verse 19